ArcheWizard/Fake-News-Detector/docs/testing_guide.md

 4. **Compare confidence**: High accuracy with low confidence might indicate overfitting
 5. **Document failures**: Keep track of misclassified examples for model improvement

+## Current Testing Limitations & Improvement Plan

+Recent improvements (2025-10-27):

+- Import/smoke tests consolidated into `test_imports.py` (less redundancy)
+- Shared fixtures and mocks in `conftest.py` (DRY, easier maintenance)
+- Parametrization and robust assertions in key tests

+While the project aims for comprehensive coverage, please note:

+- Some test methods are stubs or incomplete and will be finished for full edge case coverage.
+- Integration tests may require specific directories/files (e.g., model checkpoints) to exist; setup scripts or mocks are recommended for CI/CD.
+- Advanced modules (LIME/SHAP explainability, optimization) have basic tests; more robust scenario-based and error tests are planned.
+- Performance and stress testing (large datasets, model loading errors) are not yet implemented but are on the roadmap.

+Refer to [docs/AI/improvement_plan.md](AI/improvement_plan.md) for details and progress tracking.

 ## Next Steps

 After testing through the UI, you can: